PrimeCharts - An Introduction to Investing

 Repro Rate

-Resistance level
+Resistance Level

 A price level at which sellers may be expected to prevent a further rise in prices.

-Reverse take-over
+Reverse Take-over

 Injection of assets into a company greater than its existing resources, in exchange for new shares, thus placing the control in the hands of the vendor of such assets.

 A situation where the yield on equities is lower than that on bonds.
-Traditionally yields on equities are higher than on bonds.
+Traditionally, yields on equities are higher than on bonds.
 The differential is called the ‘yield gap’.

-Rights issue
+Rights Issue

 A method employed by listed companies to raise more capital through the sale of additional shares to shareholders at a price usually below that of the current market.
-Existing shareholders will be offered the opportunity to by these shares before they are listed on the market.
+Existing shareholders will be offered the opportunity to buy these shares before they are listed on the market.

-Saucer top or bottom
+Saucer Top or Bottom

 A gently rounded reversal pattern on a chart.

-Secondary trend
+Secondary Trend

 A Dow Theory concept referring to a movement, often lasting several months, in the opposite direction to the primary trend.